Dual-stream attention-guided learning for weakly supervised whole slide image classification: Experiment and Results

 \subsection{Experimental Details}

-In the experimental setup, we observe that the instance resolution in the Cifar-10 dataset is relatively low, which makes it less suitable for the Mamba architecture designed for modeling long-range dependencies.
+In the experimental setup, we observe that the instance resolution in the CIFAR-10 dataset is relatively low, which makes it less suitable for the Mamba architecture designed for modeling long-range dependencies.
 Consequently, the number of Mamba layers along the main path (as illustrated in Fig.~\ref{fig:Overall network}) is set to zero, while the convolutional depth of the Stem module is increased to enhance feature extraction capability.
 In contrast, for the NCT-CRC and TCGA-Lung datasets, where the instance resolution is higher, the number of Mamba layers is set to 2 and 3, respectively.

-In order to facilitate more stable gradient accumulation and efficient parameter updates, we employ the Adam optimizer~\cite{kingma2014adam} on NCT-CRC, with a fixed learning rate of 0.0001 and a weight decay of \( e^{-5} \), and set the batch size to 4.
-For Cifar-10 and TCGA-Lung, we adopt the SGD optimizer~\cite{robbins1951stochastic} with a learning rate of 0.001 and a batch size of 1.
-All experiments are conducted on a single NVIDIA V100 GPU.
+To facilitate stable optimization and efficient parameter updates, we employ the Adam optimizer~\citep{kingma2014adam} for experiments on the NCT-CRC dataset, with a fixed learning rate of 0.0001, a weight decay of $1\times10^{-5}$, and a batch size of 4.
+For CIFAR-10 and TCGA-Lung, we adopt the SGD optimizer~\citep{robbins1951stochastic} with a learning rate of 0.001.
+Due to the large-scale nature of whole slide images in TCGA-Lung, the batch size is set to 1.
+In addition to GPU memory constraints, this choice is also statistically reasonable: each WSI contains tens of thousands of instances, such that a single bag already provides a rich empirical distribution of patches.
+Consequently, gradient estimation at the bag level remains stable even with a batch size of one, which is a common and well-established practice in WSI-based MIL frameworks.
+All models are trained for 1500 epochs.
+All experiments are conducted on a single NVIDIA Tesla V100 GPU equipped with 32~GB memory.

+In the dual-stream optimization process, the total loss consists of the cross-entropy (CE) loss and the Kullback–Leibler (KL) divergence loss.
+To balance supervised classification and inter-stream consistency, different loss weights are applied.
+Empirically, the distillation temperature $T$ is fixed at 1.0 to maintain stable gradient scaling.
+The fusion weight $\alpha$ linearly increases from 0.9 to 1.0 as training progresses, emphasizing the KL loss in early epochs for pseudo-label stabilization and gradually strengthening the CE loss to enhance discriminative learning.
+In addition, to mitigate the impact of noisy negative instances in weakly supervised learning, the negative weighting factor in the student loss is set to $w_n = 0.10$.
+This dynamic weighting strategy effectively alleviates the influence of noisy pseudo labels and improves overall convergence stability.